smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

 ## Impact on existing code

-If an application relies on legacy mode in some case, the application needs to turn on lagacyModeAllowed flag explicitly by calling ```MultiplexTransportConfig.setLegacyModeAllowed(true)```
+If an application relies on legacy mode in some case, the application needs to turn on legacyModeAllowed flag explicitly by calling ```MultiplexTransportConfig.setLegacyModeAllowed(true)```

 ## Alternatives considered